lauren-west/cs124/docs/design.md

 # Lab 6
 ##### Lucas Ewing and Lauren West
-In this lab, we ported our react task list aplication as to an iOS native application using Cordova.
+In this lab, we ported our react task list application to an iOS native application using Cordova.
 We used Lab 5 as a starting point for this lab.

 ## Design Decisions
 Design decisions for Lab 6 included deciding to write a React Native App from scratch or use Cordova to facilitate this process (with a couple of built-in drawbacks).
-Consequences include that our Cordova apps is slower, since hybrid apps are less optimal than native ones.
-However, the choice was clear in our particular situation; since finals-weeks gave us a strict time-constraint, we decided to use Cordova to port our React app to iOS.
+Consequences include that our Cordova app is slower, since hybrid apps are less optimal than native ones.
+However, the choice was clear in our particular situation; since finals-weeks gave us a strict time constraint, we decided to use Cordova to port our React app to iOS.

 Design decisions we made included: using list items vs tiles and using pencil icon vs touch to edit.
 For the first option, the team decided to use list items, seeing that it would be easier for the user to scroll through the list on mobile.
 Also, since items are added sequentially and deleted when checked, it seemed that the list display would be more intuitive.
 The second design choice was much less clear--both choices had their pros and cons.
 Using a pencil icon to make edits would seemingly help a new user, but touching a pencil icon was not very elegant.
 Using touch simplifies the mobile interface where space is a commodity, but it may not be very clear what the user should do.
 At first, we decided on touch-to-edit, however further user testing changed our minds and we brought back the pencil-edit icon.
 The main reason was due to the difficult distinction between clicking to enter a list versus editing its name, and thus in order to avoid confusion we used the pencil-edit icon.

 We decided to go for a simplistic design.
 In minimalist spirit, we eliminated the border around our header after receiving user feedback that it looked out of place.
 Our goal was to have easily recognizable elements that reduced clutter for greater user experiences.

-Our updated minimalist deisgn:
+Our updated minimalist design:

 ![image](https://user-images.githubusercontent.com/54875885/137419050-5f976fed-ed06-4251-a0d0-820cf5e0f74d.png)